 If the Hungarian seated employer pays any remuneration to an individual, taxes must be withheld and paid to the tax authority.
 Withholdings from employment income must be reported to the tax authority.

 Social tax and social security contribution are due on a monthly basis, and as a general rule for individuals with a foreign employer the foreign entity should register in Hungary for administration, payment and tax return filing purposes.
 If the foreign entity misses this registration, the individual becomes liable for the social security obligations.

 EU/EEA citizens must obtain registration cards.

 Work permits and visas are required only for third-country/jurisdiction nationals (i.e. non-EU/EEA member country/jurisdiction citizens).
 Visas must be obtained before entering Hungary.
 Joint work and residence permits can be obtained after arrival to Hungary subject to visa situation of the individual.

-Hungary has an extended double tax treaty network with over 60 countries/territories.
+Hungary has an extended double tax treaty network with over 60 countries/jurisdictions.